 2. What are the advantages of patent pending?

-Benefit #1: Patent pending establishes priority date
+Benefit #1: Establishes a priority date

 The primary benefit of patent pending status is that it establishes a priority date for the inventor.

 There are a couple of scenarios where filing as fast as possible might be especially important.
 For example, some inventors tell others about their invention before filing a patent application.
 They do this for one reason or another, but in my conversations with inventors, it is to gauge market demand.
-The other person may really like the idea and give off hints they might file their own patent application.
+The other person may like the idea and give off hints they might file their patent application.

 Patent pending status allows the inventor to mark the invention as patent pending, as mentioned.